NathanNCN/Encompass/README.md

 ### Goal Tracker
-- Goal Tracker to keep accountability and track current goals
+- Goal Tracker to allow users to set, change and update dietary, fitness and personal goals.
 <img src="Screenshots/goaltracker.png" width="500">

-### Calendar
+### Meal tracker
-- Calendar to keep track of upcoming tasks and events
+- Users can create meals, and input the ingredients, amounts, and steps.
+While having a dynamic macro tracker, changing based on the foods and amount.
+- Users can look back at recipes to make smart dietary choices easier.
 <img src="Screenshots/calendar.png" width="500">
 <img src="Screenshots/calendarCreate.png" width="500">

 ## Installation
 - Feel free to install Encompass.
 Welcome  to any testing, adjustments or updates to the project.
 - Steps:
-  - Clone repository
+  - Clone repository.
-  - Create a MongoDB and replace unique keys and information with your own
+  - Create a MongoDB and replace unique keys and information with your own.
-  - Run application
+  - Run application.

 ## Demo
-- To view a demo of Encompass: https://youtu.be/FbfhiUuBTio
+- To view a demo of PeakPerformance: https://youtu.be/tVrFa_qRFVw

 ## Usage
-- Created to inspire and promote productivity.
-An application with multiple tools to remove the hassle of swapping between services.
-An app created for all ages looking for a central app to boost productivity
+- Designed and developed a fitness application for people to reach their health goals.
+An application with multiple tools to make the journey of fitness easier.